Summary of key points

 Another distinction is their availability.
 Salmonberries are native to the Pacific Northwest while raspberries can be found in various regions around the world.

-Whether you’re snacking on fresh berries or using them in recipes, both salmonberries and raspberries offer a burst of flavor and nutrients.
+Whether you're snacking on fresh berries or using them in recipes, both salmonberries and raspberries offer great flavor and nutrients.
 Be sure to try them both for a taste of their unique characteristics.

 Salmonberries and raspberries might look like cousins at first glance.
 Yet, they pack distinct flavors and histories.